2023 NHL Playoffs Betting Odds

 We walk you through everything you need to know about the Stanley Cup playoffs and get you set up to make all your strategic NHL postseason bets.

 For the 2021-22 season, the NHL will revert to its regular playoff format after using alternative formats in the past two seasons due to the Covid-19 outbreak.

 A total of 16 teams will qualify for the Stanley Cup playoffs.
-The three best teams in each division earn a playoff spot.
+The three teams who earned the most points in each division will automatically earn a playoff spot.